eliemichel/LearnWebGPU-Code/README.md

 LearnWebGPU - Code
 ==================

-This repository contains the reference code base accompanying the [Learn WebGPU](learnwgpu.com) web book.
+This repository contains the reference code base accompanying the [Learn WebGPU](https://eliemichel.github.io/LearnWebGPU) programming guide.

-Branch `step018`: This corresponds to the code at the end of the page [The Command Queue](learnwgpu.com/getting-started/the-command-queue.html).
+Branch `step018`: This corresponds to the code at the end of the page [Playing with buffers](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/input-geometry/playing-with-buffers.html).

 Building
 --------